 A number of placement positions within the community and on campus also are available.
-You will have your first placement during your second or third year and may be placed at a different setting each subsequent year.
+You may have your first external placement during your second or third year and may be placed at a different setting each subsequent year.
 Children and adolescents are seen as outpatients in private practice, inpatients at a local hospital, and at the Harris Center.
 Additional training opportunities may be available in summer programs.
-Adult populations include severely and chronically mentally ill outpatients at a state hospital, veterans at the VA hospital, diverse medical populations at a rehabilitation hospital, and students at the University's Student Counseling Center.
+Adult populations include severely and chronically mentally ill outpatients at a state hospital, veterans at the VA hospital, children and adolescents in outpatient therapy settings.
 Assessment experience is available in several placements.
-Experience with medical patients is provided through placements in various departments at the UK Medical Center, including and the Department of Psychiatry and the Orofacial Pain Clinic within the College of Dentistry.
+Experience with medical patients is provided through placements in various departments at the UK Medical Center, including the Orofacial Pain Clinic within the College of Dentistry.
 Other placements are sometimes available in a variety of settings.
 Placement availability will vary by year, and specific sites for the upcoming year will be listed in the placement memo.